TheDataAnalyst-RITU/retail-sales-analysis-excel/README.md

 ## 🎯 Objective

-Vrinda Store wanted to create an **Annual Sales Report for 2025** so the business could clearly understand its customers and find ways to **grow sales in 2026**.
+A retail Store wanted to create an **Annual Sales Report for 2025** so the business could clearly understand its customers and find ways to **grow sales in 2026**.

 The goal was simple but practical: take a year's worth of order data, make sense of it, and answer the questions that actually matter to the business.